cttttt/what-is-docker-compose/README.md

 ```

-### 0.1.2 `...from.a.context`
+### 0.1.2 `...from.a.starting.point`

-- If Docker were just a command runner, that would be an aweful lot of overhead.
+- If Docker were just a command runner, that would be an awful lot of overhead.
-- One of Docker's core features is its ability to run a command from a known context: An image.
+- One of Docker's core features is its ability to run a command from a known starting point: An image.
 - What's an image?
   - Just a bunch of files.
-  - Oh, and a bit of metadata.
+  - ...and a bit of metadata.
 - In fact, the `ubuntu` image is a bunch of files that make up a base Ubuntu Linux installation, plus a few extra facts, like the default `PATH`.
 - Consider the previous example:

 ```
-docker run ubuntu bash -v
+docker run ubuntu:14.04 bash -v
 ```

 - Here, `ubuntu` is the image.
-- When Docker runs `bash -v` it effectively copies all of the files in the image somewhere, and runs `bash -v` from that _context_.
+- When Docker runs `bash -v` it effectively copies all of the files in the image somewhere, and runs `bash -v` from that _starting point_.

-> Docker provides a way to run **processes** from contexts, called **images**.
+> Docker provides a way to run **processes** from starting points, called **images**.

 ```